 Spanx Luxe Leg Tights (£35)

-The Spanx tights promise a lot—the package tells me they will "flatten my stomach and firm my butt and thighs."
+The Spanx tights promise a lot.
+The package tells me they will "flatten my stomach and firm my butt and thighs."
 They're high waisted (they almost reach my bra line) and fitted with in-built shaping shorts, which do noticeably smooth my stomach and thighs, making them the best option if you're wearing them with anything slinky or fitted.
 When you first try them on, the shapers do feel tight, but after five minutes or so, they felt comfortable enough to wear for the day, and they're not as constricting as classic Spanx.
-Although, due to the sculpting high waistband, I wouldn't wear these as an everyday tight.
+Although, due to the sculpting high waistband, I wouldn't wear these every day.

 The Closest to "Perfect"

-Just behind Heist, my second-favourite pair for everyday wear was a tie between Wolford 70 Opaque Tights (£21, available at Uktights.com) and Falke Pure Matt 50 (£17).
-These are the softest and most comfortable in my pile, and although they are more expensive than a high-street pair, they don't droop, and you can notice the difference in the quality of the fabric.
+Just behind Heist, my second favourite pair for everyday wear was a tie between Wolford 70 Opaque Tights (£23, available at luxury-legs.com) and Falke Pure Matt 50 (£19).
+These are the softest and most comfortable in my pile, and although they are more expensive than a high-street pair, they don't droop and you can notice the difference in the quality of the fabric.
 If you play tights economics, these are a wise purchase, as they are far more likely to last you the entire season.

 The Best of the Affordable Options

-If you can't spend £20 or £30 on a pair of tights, the best pair I tried on are Marks and Spencer 100 Denier Body Sensor Tights, which are £8 for two—they're soft and have a flattering high waistband.
-M&S super-soft opaque tights also rated highly in my experiment and are only £2.50 a pair.
+If you can't spend £20 or £30 on a pair of tights, the best pair I tried on are Marks and Spencer 100 Denier Body Sensor Tights, which are £8 for three.
+I love that they're soft and have a flattering high waistband.
+M&S's super-soft opaque tights also rated highly in my experiment and are only £8 for six pairs.
 However, unlike the seamless fitted body on the Heist tights, these will slip over time.